senzee1984/InflativeLoading/README.md

 For `DLL` files, DumPEFromMemory creates a file mapping and maps a view of the file without executing DllMain().

 Secondly, the PE file's content already exists in the loader's memory(like a byte array), but the loader allocates memory space again.
 The execution of DumpPEFromMemory is completed on the operator's dev machine.
 The operator gets a dump of the PE file when it is loaded in memory.
-Although some data still requires updates, there is no need to allocate a memory region on the victim's machine.
+Although some data still requires updates, allocating a memory region on the victim's machine is unnecessary.

 In this way, rather than manually map a file, we only need to patch specific data regions like `Import Directory`, `Base Relocation Table Directory`, `Delayed Load Import Descriptors Directory`, etc.